igor1309/igor1309.github.io/Content/portfolio.md

 `Hole Fill` was a take home assignment that I've used to present __ultra-modular design of decoupled composable components__.
 Its public repo is [on the Github](https://github.com/igor1309/fill-hole-public).

+> The goal of this task is to build a small image processing library that fills holes in images, along with a small command line utility that uses that library, and answer a few questions.

 <div align="center">
 <image src="/images/portfolio/fill-hole/terminal.png" width="585" title="fill-hole terminal command showing help in case of incorrect input.">
 <br/>